• Training

 Description

-In this instructional video, the speaker, Professor Dan Perry, guides viewers through the process of answering a question related to genetics and associated physical signs.
-The discussion starts by emphasizing the importance of analyzing all possible answers to a question.
-The speaker specifically highlights the FGFR3 gene and its connection to achondroplasia, which is characterized by features such as trident hands.
-The speaker also references Gower's sign, which indicates proximal muscle weakness associated with Duchenne's muscular dystrophy, and notes that absent clavicles signify a type of dysplasia.
+Professor Dan Perry gives his expert insights into genetics and associated physical signs.
+Professor Perry starts by emphasizing the importance of analyzing all possible answers to a question.
+He specifically highlights the FGFR3 gene and its connection to achondroplasia, which is characterized by features such as trident hands.
+He also references Gower's sign, which indicates proximal muscle weakness associated with Duchenne's muscular dystrophy, and notes that absent clavicles signify a type of dysplasia.
 The mention of 'cauliflower' appears to refer to a deformity often seen in boxers, illustrating a point about intellectual disabilities, indicating a broader context regarding genetic conditions.

 Specialties